-If you have received income from overseas or have been holding monies overseas and receiving interest income and haven’t disclosed this in your tax returns do it now before you are audited and face severe penalties.
+If you have received income from overseas or have been holding monies overseas and receiving interest income but haven’t disclosed this in your tax returns, do it now before you are audited and face severe penalties.

-This is because, as a result of the new Common Reporting Systems (“CRS”) the ATO will become aware of this foreign income in the very near future and take appropriate action such as auditing you.
+This is because, as a result of the new Common Reporting Systems (“CRS”), the Australian Tax Office (ATO) will become aware of this foreign income in the very near future and take appropriate action such as auditing you.

 Generally, the time limit for review of income tax returns for individuals and small business taxpayers is 2 years from the last time you lodged.
-So, if you lodged for the 2017 income year, the ATO can only audit you for the 2016 and 2017.
-This is provided the ATO does not suspect fraud or evasion by you.
+So, if you lodged for the 2017 income year, the ATO can only audit you for 2016 and 2017.
+This is provided the ATO does not suspect that there has been any fraud or evasion by you.

-Don’t be complacent and wait for the ATO to contact you about foreign income, be proactive and contact Waterhouse Lawyers so we can advise you on the best way to disclose this income, before it is too late.
+Do not be complacent and wait for the ATO to contact you about foreign income, be proactive and contact Waterhouse Lawyers so that we can advise you on the best way to disclose this foreign income, before it is too late.